-Biden DOJ nominee Kristin Clarke defends past controversial writings on race
+Biden DOJ nominee Kristen Clarke defends past controversial writings on race

 During Clarke's confirmation hearing as nominee for assistant attorney general for the DOJ's Civil Rights Division, Cornyn asked if Clarke agrees with Dr. Martin Luther King Jr.'s dream that people would be judged on their character instead of skin color.
 After she confirmed that she does, the senator brought up the op-ed, which appeared in the Harvard Crimson.

-TOP SENATE JUDICIARY DEM BACKS DOJ CIVIL RIGHTS DIVISION NOMINEE KRISTIN CLARKE AMID RESURFACED PAST COMMENTS
+TOP SENATE JUDICIARY DEM BACKS DOJ CIVIL RIGHTS DIVISION NOMINEE KRISTEN CLARKE AMID RESURFACED PAST COMMENTS

 "I believe you’re referring to an op-ed that I wrote at the age of 19 about the Bell Curve Theory, a racist book that equated DNA with genetics and race," Clarke said, referencing the 1994 book.